-Input voltages for each phase to be monitored are applied to the voltage sensing circuits.
-Each voltage sensing circuit consists of an input transformer, rectifier and filter.
-Analog voltages from the voltage sensing circuits are applied to the multiplexor.
+Input voltage for each phase to be monitored are applied to the voltage sensing circuits.
+Each voltage sensing circuit consists of an input transformer, rectifier, and filter Analog voltages from the voltage sensing circuits are applied to the multiplexor.
 Note that neutral is not monitored for voltage.